lacns/lacns.github.io/README.md

-# Lab website for the Language and Computation in Neural Systems Group
+# test Lab website for the Language and Computation in Neural Systems Group